 Corporate information

 We’re a Canadian-owned, B.C.-based company with more than 2,700 employees across the province.
-We proudly deliver renewable and low-carbon energy,1 natural gas, electricity and propane to approximately 1.3 million customers in 135 B.C. communities, and 58 First Nations communities across 150 Traditional Territories.
+We proudly deliver natural gas, electricity and propane and continue to acquire renewable and lower carbon energy,1 including natural gas designated as Renewable Natural Gas (RNG).2 We serve nearly 1.3 million customers across B.C. including 135 cities and towns, and 58 First Nations communities across 150 Traditional Territories.

 FortisBC leadership